biblicalph/biblicalph.github.io/_posts/2019-01-07-linting-with-eslint-airbnb-and-prettier.md

 We have successfully set up a linter for our project.
 Every contributor can run the lint commands to either lint or fix lint errors.
 At this point, we can configure our continuous integration (CI) pipeline to run the lint command.
 This will help us report lint errors before a pull request gets merged.

-Even though we have done well so far, wecan do more to make local development for individual contributors much easier.
+Even though we have done well so far, we can do more to make local development for individual contributors much easier.
 We can automate running of the linter such that a contributor can afford to "forget" manually running it.
 This way, even if a contributor forgets to lint, the linter is automatically run allowing him/her to attend to lint errors instead of waiting a while to be notified by the CI.
 We'll automate this by setting up Git hooks.

 ## Setting Up Git Hooks
-1. Install [husky](https://www.npmjs.com/package/husky), a module for managing git hooks in NodeJS
+1. Install [husky](https://www.npmjs.com/package/husky){:target="_blank"}, a module for managing git hooks in NodeJS
 ```
 npm install husky--save-dev
 ```
-2. Install [lint-staged](https://www.npmjs.com/package/lint-staged), a module for running linters against staged git files
+2. Install [lint-staged](https://www.npmjs.com/package/lint-staged){:target="_blank"}, a module for running linters against staged git files
 ```
 npm install lint-staged --save-dev
 ```